mesosphere/dcos-docs-site/pages/1.13/metrics/index.md

 For more information about the list of metrics that are automatically collected by DC/OS, read [Metrics Reference](/1.13/metrics/reference/) documentation.

+## Monitoring and Visualization
+We recommend installing the DC/OS Monitoring Service to monitor and visualize metrics in your DC/OS cluster.
+See the [service documentation](/services/dcos-monitoring/) for instructions on how to install and use the service.

 ## Upgrading from 1.11
 DC/OS 1.12 includes an updated `statsd` server implementation for application metrics.
 The `statsd` update fixes an issue with the `statsd` server implementation in 1.11, which treated all application metrics as gauges, regardless of `statsd` type.